hisnameisjoseph/hisnameisjoseph/README.md

 # Hi there 👋 I'm Joseph!

 ### 🔍 About Me
-I'm a recent graduate from Australian National University with a background in Machine Learning, Economics, and a passion for software development.
+I'm a recent graduate from Australian National University with a background in Machine Learning, Economics, and a passion for tech.
 Currently, I'm focused on building a solid foundation in software engineering and continuously upskilling to stay ahead in tech.

 ### 🚀 What I'm Working On
 - Building my **personal website** to showcase my portfolio and ongoing projects.